-This paper presents a proposal for an accurate soft error propagation analysis technique for processor soft error rate evaluation.
+This paper presents a technique for accurate soft error propagation analysis technique for use in processor soft error rate evaluation.
 Conventional analysis techniques evaluate temporal and logical effects individually.
 They do not consider temporal masking and logical masking effects on the re-convergent path and temporal masking disablement.
 The proposed technique evaluates soft error propagation probability through combinational analysis of temporal and logical effects.
-Experimentally obtained results demonstrate that the proposed technique achieves 70.5% better accuracy of the error propagation probability, on average, than the conventional technique when the enabled probability of the erroneous flip-flop is 1/3.
-Consequently, the proposed technique can evaluate the soft error propagation more accurately and identify flip-flops susceptible to soft error.
+Experimentally obtained results demonstrate that the proposed technique achieves 70.5% better accuracy of the error propagation probability, on average, than the conventional technique when the enabled probability of the technique can evaluate the soft error propagation more accurately and identify flip-flops that are susceptible to soft error.